Australian-DDR-Events/aus-ddr-events-infrastructure/README.md

 SES (Simple Email Service) allows you to send emails from AWS.
 Create a new `Verified Identity` in the **US-EAST-1** region, and update your DNS settings with the DNS records provided.

 After your identity has been verified, you will need to create a new `Email address identity` to test the service.
 This is because, by default, your SES account will be a sandbox account.
-To send emails to any address, you will need to leave the sandbox as outlined in (this document)[https://docs.aws.amazon.com/console/ses/sandbox].
+To send emails to any address, you will need to leave the sandbox as outlined in [this document](https://docs.aws.amazon.com/console/ses/sandbox).

 Be sure to take note of the ARN for your SES, it will be in the format: